briis/weatherbit/README.md

 ## API Key for Weatherbit
 This integration requires an API Key that can be retrieved for free from the Weatherbit Webpage.
 Please [go here](https://www.weatherbit.io/account/create) to apply for your personal key.
-This key allows you to make 500 calls pr. day, and as this Integration uses 4 calls per hour (96 pr day), you can add a maximum of 5 locations to your setup, without exceeding the limit per day.
+This key allows you to make 500 calls pr. day, and as this Integration uses 4 calls per hour (96 pr day) with the default update interval, you can add a maximum of 5 locations to your setup, without exceeding the limit per day.

 ### CONFIGURATION VARIABLES
 **API Key**<br>